FDUK/exhibition/journey/bristol.md

 Douglass spoke of the same themes he would famously articulate in his “What to the Slave is the Fourth of July” speech in 1852:

->Loud and long were their harangues on the 4th of July, the anniversary of their independence.
-Their declaration put forth that all men were born free and were equally entitled to certain inalienable rights – to life and liberty in the pursuit of happiness that all just governments derived their right to govern from the people – and yet under the very eave-droppings of their political institutions – under the very eave-droppings of their chapels were heard the clank of the fetters and the rattling of the chains which bound their miserable slaves together to be driven by the lash of their driver on board the ships for New Orleans there to be sold in the market-like brutes.
+>Their declaration put forth that all men were born free and were equally entitled to certain inalienable rights – to life and liberty in the pursuit of happiness that all just governments derived their right to govern from the people – and yet under the very eave-droppings of their political institutions – under the very eave-droppings of their chapels were heard the clank of the fetters and the rattling of the chains which bound their miserable slaves together to be driven by the lash of their driver on board the ships for New Orleans there to be sold in the market-like brutes.
 > <footer><cite>Bristol Mercury, Saturday 29 August 1846</cite></footer>